optimisticlucio/ts-learning-exercises/form-builder/README.md

       - "long" / "area", representing the textarea input form which allows for longer text input.
   -   title, a string which is shown on the left of the text input.
   -   id, a string which'll be the id for the sent data of this section.
-  -   default, a string which'll be the default value of the text when the page is loaded.
+  -   default-value, a string which'll be the default value of the text when the page is loaded.
 Default is empty.
 - "submit": representing the submit form button.
 Only one of these can be in the form.
 Customization options are:
   -   label, a string which'll be shown on the button itself.